YuchenXia/AASbyLLM/related_works/README.md

 - The system optimizes relevant information details during the processing and enhances the quality of AAS

 ### Implications:
-- This prototype demonstrates the machine capability to **semantically understand and generate data properties**.
+- This prototype demonstrates the machine capability to **semantically understand and generate data properties for industrial applications**.
 - This capability can enable:
   1. an **interoperable** information exchange in the context of **digitalization**
   2. and higher degree of **task automation** in the context of **autonomization**